Facilities and Resources

 Offices

-Biostatistics Core: The Biostatistics Core of the CAPH provides scientific direction for the analysis of studies on aging.
+The Biostatistics Core of the CAPH provides scientific direction for the analysis of studies on aging.
 Because of the wealth of data collected through the longitudinal studies conducted by the investigators, there are numerous large datasets available for use in ancillary studies and manuscripts.

-Events Surveillance: The CAPH has an events surveillance group focusing on the investigation of clinical outcomes for both clinical trials and observational studies.
+The CAPH has an events surveillance group focusing on the investigation of clinical outcomes for both clinical trials and observational studies.
 The group is supported by staff trained in health information management and knowledgeable in HIPAA regulations for research.

 Health Studies Research Center

-The Health Studies Research Center (HSRC) of the Center for Aging and Population Health includes the staff and space (15,000 square feet) designed for the conduct of population research in aging, including interview rooms and a large clinical laboratory for evaluation of health and performance.
-Located at 130 N. Bellefield Avenue, the 4th floor includes 13,025 square feet of examination rooms for clinical examination and testing, and telephone interviews.
-A large locked and alarmed file room on the 3rd floor provides for confidential storage of participant records.
+The Health Studies Research Center of the Center for Aging and Population Health within the Department of Epidemiology houses the space (15,000 square feet), staff and equipment for clinical evaluation of participants in all of the large studies of older adults, as detailed above in the Datasets section.
+Located within 4 blocks of the University of Pittsburgh Medical Center (UPMC), at 130 N. Bellefield Avenue, the 4th floor includes 13,025 square feet of examination rooms for clinical examination and testing, telephone calls and data entry and editing.
+Equipment and space are available to conduct clinical research assessments for all studies including home visits, follow up calls, and data entry.
 A dark fiber optic line provides access to several local and national wide area networks, including access to the Epidemiology Data Center server.
 A conference room is also available with a fully equipped demonstration kitchen for participant information sessions, and also for use by staff and investigators.
-The HSRC laboratory is also located on the fourth floor and is a fully equipped lab which provides for phlebotomy and the processing and storage of serum, plasma, cells and DNA, as well as urine samples.

 Equipment